 The hydraulic oil filter is located in the engine compartment.
-Access the filter by opening the rear door, remove the pins from the engine cooler and open the cooler.
-Then lift the engine compartment cover open.
+Access the filter by opening the rear door, then lift the engine compartment cover open.
 The filter is mounted on the left side, on the hydraulic oil reservoir.
 All oil returning from the control valve is cooled and then filtered before being used up by the hydraulic system.
 The hydraulic oil filter is a spin on type with a 5 micron rating.
 The filter material is a synthetic media which features an accordion pleated design to provide maximum filtration area.
 Only Thomas approved filters should be used.